Liberalized Market Prices

 The Tariff Regulation, approved by ERSE, defines the methodology to determine the allowed revenues, the tariff methodology, and the tariff structure.

-ERSE approves the tariffs and prices for 2024 by means of Directive no. 10/2024, of 7 of February, published in Diário da República.
+ERSE approves the tariffs and prices for 2025 by means of ERSE`s Directive no. 2/2025, 10 of January, published in the Diário da República.

 - Analysis of the economic performance of regulated companies in the electricity sector